Mind the Gap: The Divergence Between Human and LLM-Generated Tasks: Results

 \subsection{The Signature of Human Goal Generation: Value-Driven and Environmentally Sensitive}

-To establish a human baseline, we first tested how psychological traits predicted the goals people generated.
-Linear mixed-effects models confirmed that task generation was systematically linked to stable personal values.
-The value of Openness to Change significantly predicted higher ratings of both task novelty ($b = 0.152$, $t = 2.406$, $p = 0.017$) and fun ($b = 0.146$, $t = 2.316$, $p = 0.022$).
+To establish a human baseline, we first tested how psychological traits predicted people's goals.
+Linear mixed-effects models confirmed that task generation was systematically linked to stable personal values (Fig. \ref{fig2}A).
+The value of Openness to Change significantly predicted higher ratings of both task novelty ($b = 0.152$, $t = 2.406$, $p = 0.017$) and fun (Fig. \ref{fig2}B, $b = 0.146$, $t = 2.316$, $p = 0.022$).
 In contrast, the self-interest value dimension showed no such relationship.
 This finding supports the core hypothesis that stable motivational principles guide autonomous goal-setting.

 Behavior was not only driven by stable values but was also adapted to the environment.
-We found that the creativity of generated tasks depended on a significant interaction between an individual’s cognitive style (TWS) and the complexity of the environment.
-This pattern appeared in both subjective ratings of task fun (interaction of TWS and Environmental Context: $b = -0.140$, $t = -2.640$, $p = 0.009$), and in objective measures of task diversity ($b = -0.215$, $t = -2.809$, $p = 0.006$).
+We found that the creativity of generated tasks depended on a significant interaction between an individual’s cognitive style (TWS) and the complexity of the environment (Fig. \ref{fig2}A).
+This pattern appeared in both subjective ratings of task fun (interaction of TWS and Environmental Context: $b = -0.140$, $t = -2.640$, $p = 0.009$), and in objective measures of task diversity (Fig. \ref{fig2}C, $b = -0.215$, $t = -2.809$, $p = 0.006$).
 Specifically, individuals with a more systematic thinking style generated more fun tasks in the simple environment, whereas those with an intuitive style thrived in the complex one.
 This suggests people flexibly deploy different cognitive strategies to match environmental demands.